 From here, one of the best views of the city will reveal in front of your eyes.
 You will see Kowloon and its skyline, the Hong Kong Exhibition Center which will make you think about the Opera house in Sidney, Australia.

-Walk on the promenade towards the Central Piers and let yourself seduced by the city.
+Walk on the promenade towards the Central Piers and let yourself be seduced by the city.

-One of my favorite places, where I often go for coffee is Central Pier no. 9.
-If you have some time to spare and want to start the day right you have 2 options:
+One of my favorite places, where I often had my morning coffee when Alex was away on business, is Central Pier no. 9.
+If you have some time to spare and want to start the day right, you have 2 options:

 Check out my ultimate list of the best coffee in Hong Kong and the ultimate list of the most Instagrammable cafes in Hong Kong